PacktPublishing/Containers-for-Developers-Handbook/Chapter5/Readme.md

 ```
 All the objects required for the database service were created.
 It is not running yet, but it is ready for that.

-4 - We run this service alone and revew its status.
+4 - We run this service alone and review its status.
 ```
 $ docker-compose --file simplestlab/docker-compose.yaml --project-name chapter5 up -d db
 [+] Running 1/1